The Abbey (Daytona Beach, Florida): History

 The Abbey was built in 1875 as the area's second general store, built and run by area businessman and long-standing town clerk and town council member, Laurence Thompson.
-While the vote to incorporate what was then simply Daytona was held at the area's first general store, the city incorporation papers were signed at the store.
+While the vote to incorporate what was then simply Daytona was held at the area's first general store, the city incorporation papers were signed at the Abbey.
 It was, at various times, used as a church meeting room, a social hall, and a lending library.
 Laurence Thompson, who had by then moved into real estate and insurance, sold the property in 1891.
 In 1904, it was bought by Adelaide Rhodes, who heavily renovated the store into a residence, adding the two additions and peaked roof that give the structure its current look.
 Her son, Harrison Garfield Rhodes, prolific writer, playwright, travel writer and magazine editor, lived there seasonally from 1918 to 1929.
 The house was bought in 1955 by Dr. William Doremus, who applied for its place on the National Register of Historic Places in 1987.

-On February 15, 2016, The Abbey Historical Trust held an event celebrating the building's 140th anniversary, where the City of Daytona Beach declared the day "Abbey Day" and the house was opened to the public from 1-5 PM.
+On February 15, 2016, the Abbey Historical Trust held an event celebrating the building's 140th anniversary, where the City of Daytona Beach declared the day "Abbey Day" and the house was opened to the public from 1-5 PM.